Asymptotics of classical spin networks: Examples and a conjecture on growth rates

-We now start to apply Theorem \ref{thm.res} to determine the asymptotics of the non-degenerate $6j$-symbol.
-In this section it is convenient to use the following normalization $\la\Ga,\ga\ra^U$ for spin networks. \begin{definition} \lbl{def.evalU} We define the {\em unitary normalization} $\la\Ga,\ga\ra^U$ of a spin network evaluation $(\Ga,\ga)$ to be
+\lbl{sec.examples} In this section we illustrate the result of Theorem \ref{thm.Nilsson} on the asymptotic expansions in the case of the $6j$-symbol.
+We also review the well known geometric interpretation of the leading asymptotics in this case.
+Finally we formulate a conjecture on the geometric meaning of the growth rates in the asymptotic expansion of more general spin networks.
+To discuss the geometric aspects of the asymptotics of spin networks it is convenient to introduce one more normalization of spin network evaluations \begin{definition} \lbl{def.evalU} We define the {\em unitary normalization} $\la\Ga,\ga\ra^U$ of a spin network evaluation $(\Ga,\ga)$ to be

 where